spinnaker/spinnaker.github.io/setup/install/storage/oracle.md

 ## Prerequisites

 If you have enabled [Oracle Cloud provider](/setup/install/providers/oracle/) in Spinnaker, you may use the same region, Tenancy’s OCID, user’s OCID, Compartment's OCID, private key file, and fingerprint to enable Oracle Object Storage.
 You will need the following to enable Oracle Object Storage in Spinnaker:
-- A user in IAM for the person or system who will be using the Spinnaker, and the user must be granted the access to Object Storage or in one IAM group with permissions of Object Storage.
+- A user in IAM for the person or system who will be using Spinnaker, and that user must be granted access to Object Storage or in one IAM group with permissions of Object Storage.
 See [Adding Users](https://docs.cloud.oracle.com/iaas/Content/GSG/Tasks/addingusers.htm){:target="\_blank"}, and [Object Storage Policy](https://docs.cloud.oracle.com/iaas/Content/Identity/Reference/objectstoragepolicyreference.htm){:target="\_blank"}
 - The user's home region.
 See [Managing Regions](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingregions.htm){:target="\_blank"}.